A proof of Reidemeister-Singer's theorem by Cerf's methods: Proof of Theorem

-Apply corollary \ref{reordering_0} to the functions $f_{t_k}, \ t_k\in K$, and deform the path of functions accordingly, keeping the same $X_t$'s as pseudo-gradients.
-After that deformation, the functions $f_{t_k}, \ t_k\in K,$ are ordered and, for every $t\in (t_k,t_{k+1})$, the vector fields $X_t$ is Morse-Smale (no handle sliding); it is also true for every $t \in(t_0,t_1)$ on the left or right of $K$.
-So, we are reduced to reorder a path of Morse functions equipped with pseudo-gradients which are Morse-Smale for every time.
-The reordering is then obtained by applying the one-parameter version of lemma \ref{reorder}.\bull }\end{rien}
+Apply corollary \ref{reordering_0} to the functions $f_{t_k}, \ t_k\in K$, and deform the path of functions accordingly, that is: keep the same path $\left(X_t\right)$ as path of pseudo-gradients and ask the deformation to be stationary on the complement of small neighborhoods of the $t_k$'s.
+After that deformation, the functions $f_{t_k}, \ t_k\in K,$ are ordered and, for every $t\in (t_k,t_{k+1})$, the vector fields $X_t$ is has no $j/i$ connecting orbit with $j\leq i$.
+This also holds true on the intervals $(t_0,\inf K)$ and $(\sup K, t_1)$ on the left and right of $K$.
+So, we are reduced to reorder a path of Morse functions equipped with pseudo-gradients which have no $j/i$ connecting orbits, $j\leq i$, for every time.
+The reordering is then obtained by applying the one-parameter version of Lemma \ref{reorder}.
+This finishes the proof of item 1) in Theorem \ref{r-s}.\bull }\end{rien}